 If you have suffered an injury due to a workplace bullying incident, you could consider making a worker’s compensation claim.
 For injuries suffered due to workplace bullying, the most common is psychological injury.
 You will need to prove that while you were employed at your workplace, the environment was the cause of your psychological injury.
 If you can prove this, you may receive compensation for earnings you have lost or medical bills you had to pay.
 To make a claim you need to notify your employer of the psychological injury, visit a doctor for treatment, get a Certificate of Capacity from your doctor, request a worker’s compensation claim form from your employer and complete and submit your claim.
 You may be entitled to

 - Rehabilitation services

-- Lump sum compensation; and
+- Lump-sum compensation; and

 - Legal costs

 Dealing with workplace bullying can be a time consuming and expensive process.
-Your businesses or organisation has a duty of care to all employees and should have policies in place to prevent bullying.
+Your business or organisation has a duty of care to all employees and should have policies in place to prevent bullying.
 Safe Work Australia’s website features a guide to preventing and responding to workplace bullying.
 It outlines what bullying is and how to prevent, respond and investigate it.

 What do I do if an employee complains of workplace bullying?

 It is always prudent to try to solve complaints of bullying internally.

 Being accused of bullying or harassment can be upsetting and could come as a shock to most businesses.
 It is important to be open to feedback and, if necessary, change the behaviour and culture in the workplace.

 Try to remain calm and avoid aggravating the situation.